 *electric and hybrid

 A LONG-STANDING COMMITMENT TO GLOBAL COMPACT

-ARVAL CONFIRMED AS AN ACTIVE MEMBER IN 2021, BY THE UNITED NATIONS, CONTRIBUTING TO THE SDGS FOR A BETTER FUTURE
+ARVAL CONFIRMED AS AN ACTIVE MEMBER IN 2022, BY THE UNITED NATIONS, CONTRIBUTING TO THE SUSTAINABLE DEVELOPMENT GOALS FOR A BETTER FUTURE

-Arval is part of a sector in which Corporate Social Responsibility (CSR) is integral to every part of the business.
+Arval is part of a sector in which innovative and sustainable solutions are integral to every part of the business.

 In 2015, the United Nations adopted 17 Sustainable Development Goals (SDGs) to be achieved by 2030.
 The goals cover topics ranging from ending poverty to fighting inequality and protecting the planet, but they share a common objective: to create a better future for all.
 It is a global call to eradicate poverty, inequality and injustice, to protect the planet and to get human beings to live in peace and prosperity by 2030.